Allure Waikiki

 No analysis available

-I looked for references to a parking waitlist or instructions to join one, but there were no such mentions.
-The remarks instead emphasize included or assigned parking stalls.
+I looked for references to a parking waitlist or instructions to join one and found nothing.
+The listings emphasize included parking stalls and guest parking, not a waitlist system.

 No analysis available

 I searched for patrol-specific wording such as security patrol, roving security, and patrolled building.
-The remarks consistently mention security and concierge, but not a patrol service.
+The remarks do mention 24-hour security and concierge/service staff, but they do not specifically describe patrol service.

 No analysis available